varalakshmi-g/Day16-with-java/README.md

 # Day16-with-java

-Today I have practiced and learned how to write a program to print the index of an element present in an array.
+Today I have practiced and learned below programs .

 Lets go to the code.....

+#1st program to print the index of an element present in an array

 Here I assumed the number to find out the index is K.